ronkok/Hurmet/docs/manual.md

     | `mmm d, yyyy`       | Jan 9, 2025        |
     | `d de mmmm de yyyy` | 9 de enero de 2025 |
     {.nogrid}

+    In Date format…, you can also choose to a prepend a weekday.
+Hurmet will then show a weekday in its results, but not inside the body of an expression.

     Hurmet has two functions that relate to dates: The `today()` function and the `savedate()` function, which returns the date on which the current document